 Participants in Zoom Rooms can use one-click direct screen sharing from a Zoom Desktop Client on a Mac or Windows PC.
 Ultrasonic sound proximity detection enables the iPad controller to generate an ultrasonic signal that can be detected by the Zoom Desktop Client.

 - If the Zoom client detects the signal in a Zoom Room, it automatically connects to the Zoom Room when the attendee clicks Share Screen.

 - If proximity detection is not available, participants can activate direct screen share by entering a Sharing Key, which consists of a string of letters.

-If you do not want to use Direct Share, please refer to these other methods to share content from your laptop or mobile device to a Zoom Room:
+If you do not want to use Direct Share, you can use a different method to share content from your laptop or mobile device to a Zoom Room:

 - Zoom Rooms for Mac or PC version 4.0 or higher